Welcome to the Chartered Institute of Journalists...

 Below you will find a list of membership categories and the requirements you must fulfil in order to gain membership.
 Don’t forget to look at the membership deals we have on at the moment and if you have any queries you may call, +44 (0)20 7252 1187, or email firstname.lastname@example.org .

 Trainee members receive full benefits of members, as a Full member, However, it is only available to candidates who are solely employed in Journalism or Public Relations but who do not possess the one year’s experience for full membership.
 After a period of one year they will automatically become a Full Member.
-Subscription rate £97.50, but if you are under 25 this might be reduced to £20 pa.
+Subscription rate £99.50.
 CLICK HERE FOR DETAILS

 Affiliate membership is not a professional grade of membership.
 As such Affiliate members DO NOT qualify for a Press card.
 It is available to those who work at least part-time in an area related to Journalism.
 Affiliates receive little legal support, which will be limited to their journalistic work only.
 Subscription rate – £136 pa